I. ACTIVE MEMBERS

 G. The Board of Directors shall plan for several meetings during the year.
 Two of these meetings shall take place at the time of the annual meeting of the SOCIETY.
 The first of these meetings will be to conclude the business of the outgoing Board of Directors.
-The second meeting shall be convened with the new incoming Board of Directors, before the close of the annual meeting, to approve the operating budget for the current fiscal year, to provide continuity from the former Board of Directors and to initiate new programs of the SOCIETY.
+The second meeting shall be convened with the new incoming Board of Directors, within one day of the closing of the annual meeting, to approve the operating budget for the current fiscal year, to provide continuity from the former Board of Directors and to initiate new programs of the SOCIETY.
 Additional meetings during the year should be called by the President or by a majority of the Board of Directors.
 If called by the President, the time and place are to be designated in a President’s letter to the Board of Directors.
 If called by a majority of the Board of Directors, the time and place are to be designated in a Secretary’s letter to the Board of Directors.

 H. In compliance with Article IX of the SOCIETY’s Constitution, the Board of Directors, by majority vote, shall be responsible for approving establishment of Sections within the SOCIETY.
 In giving this approval, the Board shall require any submission for approval as a Section to contain an express statement holding the SOCIETY harmless as to any acts or debts arising or incurred by the Section.Last revised Summer 2016.
 Current as of Summer 2016.